Spanish Courses in Quito, Ecuador

 Mindo (tiny village in the cloud forest with 7 waterfalls): Mindo is a beautiful valley located northwest of Quito, behind the slopes of the Pichincha volcano.
 On our way to Mindo you will visit a special Volcano “Pululahua” near of the ´Mitad del Mundo´.
 After two hours of driving towards the Cloud Forest, you will arrive to Mindo where we will visit the Butterfly farm, where we can observe the process of metamorphosis that a caterpillar goes through to transform itself into a butterfly.
 There are 25 different kinds of butterflies flying in a 644 m² greenhouse.
 After lunch, we will continue our trip to cross over in the tarabita (aerial tramway), located at a height of 530 meters/ 1739 feet.
 We will hike in the Nambillo forest to visit the Nambillo waterfall which is located on more or less half an hour from the village.
 You will have the possibility to do canopy (ziplining) and later we will relax at the waterfall and refresh us in natural pools and the river.

 Airport Pick-up: Airport pick-up is optional and available on request.
-One-way airport pick-up from San Jose airport to accommodations: USD 59
+One-way airport pick-up from Quito airport to accommodations: USD 59.

 What former students have to say about this program: “My experience at Academia Columbus in Quito was enriching and rewarding beyond measure.
 I accomplished my goals regarding learning the language but I also came away with a better understanding and tolerance for a different culture.” – Sheila Smith, Teacher